mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 3. How has this representation of the problem come about?
 4. What is left unproblematic in this problem representation?
 Where are the silences?
 Can the "problem" be conceptualized differently?
 5. What effects are produced by this representation of the “problem”?
-6. How and where has this representation of the “problem” been produced, disseminated and defended?
+6. How and where has this representation of the “problem” been produced, disseminated, and defended?
 How has it been and/or how can it be disrupted and replaced?

 {{SCHNEIDER}} implores that proposals to decentralize be "really, really clear about what particular features of a system a given design seeks to decentralize" and promotes borrowing remedies from more traditional governance systems, such as separation of powers and accountability.